uwizeyeh/Quiz-board/README.md

 # Project Name
 Quiz Board
 ## Description
-This project is a project that allows the user to answer questions from a multiple choice questions that you would have created
+This project is a project that allows the user to answer questions from a multiple choice questions that you would have created.
 ## Author
  Uwizeyimana Hulde
 ## Contact